anqxyr/pyscp/README.md

 #sn.take('www.scp-wiki.net', include_forums=True)
 ```

-Once a snapshot is created, you can use it
+Once a snapshot is created, you can use it in place of a `WikidotConnector` instance:

 ```python
 with Page.load_from(sn):